indigo-dc/CloudProviderRanker/chapter3.md

 docker pull indigodatacloud/cloudproviderranker
 ```

-and then run as explained above.Consider that the image retrieved from the Dockerhub has embedded normalization files which cannot be customized.
+and then run as explained above.
+Consider that the image retrieved from the Dockerhub has embedded normalization files which cannot be customized.